 As stated above, these include a wide range of categories with varying degrees of legality or illegality.
-They include regularised and unregularised squatting, unauthorised subdivisions on legally owned land and various forms of unofficial rental arrangements.
+They include regularised and un-regularised squatting, unauthorised subdivisions on legally owned land and various forms of unofficial rental arrangements.
 In some cases, several forms of tenure may co-exist on the same plot, as in Calcutta, where 'thika' tenants rent plots and then sublet rooms to others who sub-let beds on a shift system, with each party entitled to certain rights.
-Some of these non-formal categories, such as squatting, started as a response to the inability of commercial markets to provide for the needs of the poor and operated on a socially determined basis.
-However, as demand has intensified, even these tenure categories have become commercialised, so that access by lower income groups is increasingly constrained.
+Some of these non-formal categories, such as squatting, started as a response to the inability of public allocation systems or commercial markets to provide for the needs of the poor and operated on a socially determined basis.
+However, as demand has intensified, even these informal tenure categories have become commercialised (see Payne 1989 for examples), so that access by lower income groups is increasingly constrained.
 Despite this, they represent the most common urban tenure category in many countries and accommodate the majority of lower income households.
+They are also often expanding more rapidly than any other category.